 Get on an extended repayment plan

-You are probably aware that you can deduct student loan interest from your adjusted gross income (AGI) on your annual tax return.
-But your little bundle of joy also comes with some helpful tax breaks that can help you to better afford his care and feeding.
+You’re probably aware that you can deduct student loan interest from your adjusted gross income (AGI) on your annual tax return.
+But your little bundle of joy also comes with some helpful tax breaks that can help you to better afford your child’s care and feeding.

 Child Tax Credit

-Unlike the exemption, which reduces the amount of income you need to pay taxes on, the child tax credit reduces your tax bill by $1,000 per qualifying child.
-Married couples filing jointly with an income below $110,000 and single parents with an income below $75,000 qualify for this credit.
+Taking advantage of the Child Tax Credit can help offset the cost of student loans during maternity leave.
+Unlike the exemption, which reduces the amount of income you need to pay taxes on, the child tax credit reduces your tax bill by up to $2,000 per qualifying child.
+Married couples filing jointly with an income below $400,000 and single parents with an income below $200,000 qualify for this credit.

 Additional Child Tax Credit

-While the child tax credit is nonrefundable, the Additional Child Tax Credit is.
+While the child tax credit is only partly refundable, the Additional Child Tax Credit is fully refundable.
 That means that even if you lose out on a refund through the Child Tax Credit, you may still be eligible for one through the Additional Child Tax Credit.
-Here’s how:

 If your Child Tax Credit is higher than the taxes you owe and your earned income is greater than $3,000 for the year, then you will receive your credit refund in one of two ways: